TheHunter698/blueHarvestBackEnd/README.md

 Run npm install in both projects before continuing.

+To set up mongoDB:
+    - You need to set up a connection in localhost:27017
+    - Create a database named bankAPI with this two directories:
+        - Users
+        - Accounts

+You are ready to start the application!

 Start the API with node[mon] app.js (it will start in http://localhost:5000/)

 Start the React Application with npm start (it will start in http://localhost:3000/)